Altitude Sickness – 5 Top Prevention Tips

 What is altitude sickness?
 What causes altitude sickness?
 Is it preventable?
 These are the questions we often don’t think about when we are backpacking, hiking, camping, skiing, or even driving at higher elevations.
 Altitude sickness, also called acute mountain sickness, is a group of general symptoms that are brought on by climbing or walking to a higher and higher altitude (elevation) too quickly.

 It is rare to experience altitude illness below 2400m (6000 feet).
 Moderate altitude is between 2400 and 3600 m (8000 and 12,000 feet), high altitude is between 3600 and 5400 m (12,000 and and 18,000 feet), and extreme altitude is over 5400 m (18,000 feet).

 High altitude illness is a direct result of the reduced barometric pressure and concentration of oxygen in the air at higher elevations.
 Lower pressure makes the air less dense, so each inhalation contains fewer oxygen molecules so the body becomes deprived of oxygen.

 Things I have Learned About Altitude Sickness

-When I first started out hiking at higher altitude in Colorado while back in college.
+When I first started out hiking at higher altitudes in Colorado while back in college.
 I really did not know much about altitude sickness, nor did I understand a whole lot about the symptoms of AMS.
 I did not know much about hydrating, acclimating or the importance of eating complex carbs.
 One thing I do remember, is not being able to sleep very well at higher altitudes, getting headaches, migraines, nausea and vomiting.
-It is through personal research, and taking the EMT-B course I learned more about AMS, its symptoms and the prevention tips.
-Here are some of the tips I personally use and worth to think about.
+It is through personal research, and taking the EMT-B course I learned more about AMS symptoms.

 5 Top Altitude Sickness Prevention Tips